OpenStack Keystone in Rust

 -

 Keystone serves as a relying party in the OIDC authentication flow.
-This moves the complex logic from client to the the Keystone side.
-This allows making client applications much simpler and more reliable.
+It decreases amount of different flows to the minimum making client applications much simpler and more reliable.

 Authentication using the Authorization Code flow and Keystone serving as RP